101 Switching Protocols

 Usage

-Clients that include the Upgrade request header field want the server to use a different protocol for the remainder of the HTTP session.
-Multiple HTTP protocols can be listed on a single line, comma-delimited, in order of descending preference.
-The HTTP protocol version is optional.
+Clients including the Upgrade request header want the server to use a different protocol for the remainder of the HTTP session.
+Multiple protocols are listed on a single line, comma-delimited, in order of descending preference.
+The protocol version is optional.

 Connection: upgrade